-The Royal Route connects three former residences of Polish rulers: The Royal Castle, Łazienki Królewskie and Wilanów Palace.
+The Royal Route connects three former residences of Polish rulers: Royal Castle, Royal Łazienki Museum and Wilanów Palace.
 It is the city’s most famous route.
 Among the buildings lining the streets Krakowskie Przedmieście and Nowy Świat are the Presidential Palace, the Warsaw University campus, as well as beautiful churches and townhouses.
 The Route continues along the elegant and green Aleje Ujazdowskie, with embassies and ministries situated along the way.
 The historical route ends at Wilanów Palace.
 The Route is not to be missed in the wintertime when it is illuminated with thousands of lights as part of the Great Illumination.

 The Castle Square owes its name to the Royal Castle located there – the seat of former Polish rulers.
 The centre of the Square is occupied by one of the city’s most important – the Column of King Sigismund III Wasa.
 It was erected on the initiative of King Władysław IV in honour of his father, who moved the capital of Poland from Krakow to Warsaw.
 The Column is an excellent point of departure for a stroll down the Royal Route and a favourite meeting place for local residents.

 This picturesque street has maintained its heritage.
 Beautiful palaces and churches, such as The Visitationist Church or The Holy Cross Church, in which the heart of Fryderyk Chopin is immured in a pillar, line the route.
 Walking along this street, you will also pass by the Presidential Palace, the gates to the main campus of Warsaw University and the Academy of Fine Arts.
 In the summertime, the street is closed off to traffic and plays host to numerous outdoor events.

 Krakowskie Przedmieście leads to Nowy Świat – a street filled with cafés, restaurants and trendy boutiques.